zaheerabbas21/DNS-Recursive-And-Iterative-Communication/README.md

 You can give any domain and the servers will give you the respective IP Addresses.

 The IP Address is queried using `dnspython` library.
-But this repo handles the communication between the servers and demos such senario.
+But this repo handles the communication between the servers and demos such scenario.
 If you find any issues, please feel free to open an issue.
 I will try to solve that issue.

 If you like the project, give it a start.
 I would appreciate it.